First Time Flying: Tips & What to Expect

-First-time flying tips from an ex-flight attendant, what more can you wish for?
+First-time flying tips from an ex-flight attendant.

-Some general first time flying tips
+First time flying tips (quick list)

 Some of these first time flying tips might get mentioned another time somewhere else in the article, but I’ll put them here as well, for good measure.